Free-moving Quantitative Gamma-ray Imaging: Results

 The number of iterations used in maximum likelihood problems typically represents a balance between contrast recovery and image noise amplification \cite{conti_2007}.
 Statistical stopping criteria have been explored, but generally do not translate to image quality metrics in terms of noise or artifacts \cite{pafilis_2001}.
 Currently the number of iterations is set based on past experience and reconstruction speed requirements.

 The active coded mask PSL reconstruction results are shown in Fig.~\ref{fig:point_source_results}b where the localization estimates are displayed as Gaussian $z$-scores that represent the result of a likelihood ratio test between each voxel and the best-fit voxel (marked with a red star).
 The voxelized image estimate is overlaid on the measured point cloud, colorized by the lidar return intensities, and the system trajectory, colorized by the gross counts in the detector.
 A top-down projection of the entire measurement space is shown, as well as three projections zoomed in near the true source location.
-Larger $z$-scores represent a larger deviation from the best-fit and represent the spatial uncertainty of the best-fit estimate.
+Larger $z$-scores represent a larger deviation from the best fit and represent the spatial uncertainty of the best-fit estimate.
 In this visualization, $z$-scores above 5$\sigma$ are clipped from the image.
 The true source location (marked with a green dot) is 30~cm from the center of the best-fit voxel and is contained within the 2$\sigma$ spatial uncertainty.
 The estimated activity is $1.82^{+0.13}_{-0.13}(\textrm{stat.})^{+0.17}_{-0.17}(\textrm{sys.})$~mCi of \textsuperscript{137}Cs (2$\sigma$ uncertainty bounds), and contains the true source activity of 1.84~mCi.
 The statistical uncertainty is calculated in the PSL algorithm (see Methods) and the systematic uncertainty is calculated from a 9.4\% systematic uncertainty (2$\sigma$) ascribed to the detector response due to uncertainty in the calibration source activity and source-detector distance used in the detector response characterization.
+Systematic uncertainty associated with the source-detector orientation during the response characterization is expected to be small, but was not quantified here.